albertorauljose/desafios-do-frontendmentor/order-summary-component/README.md

 ### What I learned

-- CSS RESET - Por que é importante utilizar o CSS RESET em um projecto.
+- CSS RESET - How important it is to use CSS RESET in a project.

-- CSS Flexbox - Utilizar os conceitos do CSS Flexbox na prática.
+- CSS Flexbox - Put CSS Flexbox concepts into practice.

 ### Continued development

-Futuramente eu gostaria de aprender a trabalhar melhor com CSS Media Queries e CSS Grid.

-### Useful resources

-- [CSS Flexbox](https://www.example.com) - This is an amazing article which helped me finally understand the basics of CSS Flexbox.
-I'd recommend it to anyone still learning this concept.
+In the future I would like to learn how to work better with CSS Media Queries and CSS Grid.

 ## Author